Arnaldo Anaya-Lucca: Career

 In 1988, Anaya-Lucca took a job as a salesman in the Men's Clothing Department at the Ralph Lauren flagship store in New York.
 Working his way up the company ladder, he eventually joined the men's design team in 1992.
 In 1995, the advertising department hired him as Director of Visual Concepts.
 He assisted the ad team and lead photographer Bruce Weber in developing campaign concepts for advertising shoots and campaigns.
 In 1995, after Mr. Lauren saw Arnaldo's portraits of his son Andrew Lauren, Ralph himself hired Arnaldo to shoot Tyson Beckford for the launch of their high end brand, Purple Label.
 That was Anaya-Lucca's first assignment as a professional photographer and his first published photograph.

 Anaya-Lucca left the Ralph Lauren Corporation in 1997 to pursue a career in fashion photography.
 He began to shoot campaigns for "Polo Ralph Lauren" in 2002.

 Anaya-Lucca has contributed to magazines including: Vogue Australia, Australian, American, French, German and Russian editions of GQ, Esquire, Interview, Out, Black Magazine, The New York Times Magazine, Spanish Harper's Bazaar, Flaunt, Brutus, Casa, Dutch, Vibe, Dsection magazine and Velour Magazine.

-In addition to his long-term work for Ralph Lauren, Anaya-Lucca's other clients include: Calvin Klein, Emporio Armani, Brooks Brothers, Nautica, Kohls, FAO Schwarz, Victoria's Secret, Lord & Taylor, Gap, Louis Boston, Bloomingdales, Wormland, Saks Fifth Avenue, Oxford Clothes, Oscar de la Renta, Barry Bricken, Country Road, Joseph Abboud, Bergdorf Goodman, Hickey Freeman, Faconnable, Marks and Spencer, JC Penney and Hugo Boss.
+In addition to his long-term work for Ralph Lauren, Anaya-Lucca's other clients include: Calvin Klein, Emporio Armani, Brooks Brothers, Nautica, Kohl's, FAO Schwarz, Victoria's Secret, Lord & Taylor, Gap, Louis Boston, Bloomingdales, Wormland, Saks Fifth Avenue, Oxford Clothes, Oscar de la Renta, Barry Bricken, Country Road, Joseph Abboud, Bergdorf Goodman, Hickey Freeman, Faconnable, Marks and Spencer, JC Penney and Hugo Boss.

 Some of the models he has photographed are: Sean O'Pry, Garrett Neff, River Viiperi, David Gandy, Gabriel Aubry, Alex Lundqvist, Nacho Figueras, Oriol Elcacho and Oliver Cheshire as well as Valentina Zelyaeva, Bridget Hall, Joan Smalls, Behati Prinsloo, Filippa Hamilton, Magdalena Frackowiak, Alessandra Ambrosio, Candice Swanepoel, Bekah Jenkins and Emily DiDonato.